 Lemon bars have to be one of my all time favorite desserts.
 I usually reserve lemon bars for special occasions, because they are so sweet and rich.
 They are great for a special treat, party or a school event.

-The other day, a friend gave me a big bag of Meyer lemons from her tree (back before we all had to shelter in place), so naturally I used them to make some lemon bars.
-If you're not familiar with Meyer lemons, they're a seasonal citrus fruit that's similar to the regular Eureka lemons that you find in the grocery store, but with a thinner peel and sweeter and more aromatic.
-That weekend, I made a big batch of lemon bars from the freshly picked lemons.
-They were truly fantastic, with an amazing citrus flavor that you simply won't get from grocery store lemons.
+My mom gave me a huge basket of Meyer lemons from her tree (back before we all had to shelter in place), so naturally I used them to make some lemon bars.
+If you're not familiar with Meyer lemons, they're a seasonal citrus fruit that's similar to the regular Eureka lemons that you find in the grocery store, but with a thinner peel; they're sweeter and more aromatic, too.
+The lemon bars they made are truly fantastic, with an amazing citrus flavor that you simply won't get from grocery store lemons.
 If you don't have a Meyer lemon tree yourself (or have a friend who does), you can find them Trader Joe's or at one of the local farmers markets—while they're in season.